What is Acute and Chronic Pain?

 Acute pain usually begins suddenly and is the result of a clearly defined cause, such as an injury or surgery.
 Acute pain can be mild and last a moment, or severe and last for weeks or months.
 Chronic pain is usually associated with an underlying cause (such as arthritis or cancer) that lasts longer than six months and can continue after the injury or illness that caused the pain has gone away.

-- Am I being prescribed an opioid?
+- Am I being given an opioid?

 You can also request an Opioid Warn-Me label from NSC.
 A Warn-Me Label on an insurance card or prescription card is a sign to doctors and pharmacists that you want answers to the above questions.